 Bachelor of Science in Social Work (BSSW) Program

-Your signature on the form linked below indicates your interest in and intent to major in Social Work and complete the BSSW degree requirements.
-Please answer the questions provided on the form, print out the completed form you will receive in your email, obtain the appropriate signatures, and turn this form into the Office of the School of Social Work, Suite 244 White Hall (2nd Floor), Falk College Complex.
+Your completion of the form linked below indicates your interest in and intent to major in Social Work and complete the BSSW degree requirements.
+Please answer the questions provided on the form and submit it electronically.
 This form will be placed in your student file and a copy given to your Social Work faculty advisor.
 This form must be completed prior to completion of SWK 202.
 (Note: If you are not currently a Social Work Student, you must also complete an intra-university transfer (IUT) and a Declaration of Major form.
 See the BSSW Program Director for details.)